5 Surprising Mood Disorders You May Not Know About

 Bipolar I Disorder is characterized by episodes of mania and depression.
 These may be separated by periods of normal mood, during which the person may function well even though they are experiencing symptoms.

-Depressive episodes include symptoms such as tearfulness or sadness for no apparent reason; low self-esteem; fatigue; difficulty concentrating; change in appetite towards foods high in sugar content such as chocolate bars etc., which may lead them wanting comfort food like pizza instead
+Depressive episodes include symptoms such as tearfulness or sadness for no apparent reason; low self-esteem; fatigue; difficulty concentrating; change in appetite towards foods high in sugar content such as chocolate bars etc., which may lead them to want comfort food like pizza instead

 Bipolar II Disorder

-Bipolar II disorder is a mood disorder characterized by alternating periods of depression and hypomania.
-The patient may experience episodes of mania, which are characterized by elevated mood or irritability.
+Bipolar II disorder presents as a mood disorder wherein individuals undergo alternating episodes of depression and hypomania.
+The patient encounters episodes of mania, characterized by heightened mood or irritability.

 Cyclothymic Disorder